zirafa/pushtape-cassette/README.md

 - Build cassette.json by manually editing the file or run the build script.

-- Run the build script to automatically scan the working directory for music and pages and generate cassette.json:
 ```
 $ cd pushtape-cassette
 $ python dub.py